 In addition to helping mitigate the risks, there are also upside opportunities to be seized by investors and companies who show leadership on this issue.
 Market analysis and sales over recent years have shown that consumers are increasingly aware of the detrimental impacts of a heavily meat-based diet and are moving to cut back on its consumption.
 With the clock ticking on climate change and an imminent public health crisis, some governments are already moving to legislate against highly polluting and potentially carcinogenic foods.
 Forward-looking investors and large food companies can move now to respond to and help shape this burgeoning market, and in the process help to build supply chains that are more resilient to future shocks.

 The call for sustainable protein supply chains is not a demand for ruling out animal products entirely, though some companies and consumers

 will identify that as the commitment they want to make.
 From a health and sustainability perspective, a varied diet18 that includes some animal products should mean:

 - Diversifying the range of protein on offer and prioritising choices that have less impact on health, land, water and the climate: for example, opting for sustainably sourced fish or poultry instead of beef, or beans instead of pork.

-- Moving away from meat and dairy as the dominant ingredient in every menu option to instead making them an occasional complement to a meal.
+- Moving away from meat and dairy as the dominant ingredient in every menu option to instead making them an occasional compliment to a meal.

 - Selecting lean cuts for meals that do feature meat, and reducing or eliminating the use of red and processed meat (such as bacon, ham and sausages).